ChrisGilliam/ChrisGilliam.github.io/_projects/LAP_ImageRegistration.md

     </div>
 </div>

 The underlying principle in our LAP framework is that, on a local level, the geometric transformation between a pair of signals can be approximated as a rigid deformation which is equivalent to an all-pass filtering operation.
 Thus, efficient estimation of the all-pass filter in question allows an accurate estimation of the local geometric transformation between the signals.
-Accordingly, repeating this estimation for every sample/pixel/voxel in the signals results in a dense, estimation of the whole geometric transformation.
+Accordingly, repeating this estimation for every sample/pixel/voxel in the signals results in a dense estimation of the whole geometric transformation.
 This processing chain can be performed efficiently and achieve very accurate results.
 We have applied this framework to image registration {% cite Gilliam2018 Gilliam2015 Zhang2020 %}, motion correction {% cite Kustner2017 Gilliam2016a %} and time-varying delay estimation {% cite Gilliam2018b %}.

 <br>